bizmanagrcrm/bmml/forms/README.md

 * gateway: will prefill the gateway
 * customer: the customer to connect the cc charge to
 * invoice: the invoice to apply the charge to
+* hide_payment_gateway: set to 'true' to hide the 'show more options'.
+Will hide the payment gateway so that it cant be changed

 `Example: /#/payments/charge-cc?pre_data_amount={{pledge_amount}}&customer={{cust_id}}&gateway=1`